RoblabWh/UAV-II/training/depth_estimation/DataSetProcessingAndCreation/README.md

 ########### Second starter Script ##################
 The second starter Script is nearly identical to the first one.
 The only difference is that it doesnt load files from the internet.
 Instead it operates directly on the data directory created by some data acquisition process.
-For speed acceleration this task is distributed on 4 indepentend processes using pythons multiprocessing API.
+For speed acceleration this task is distributed on 4 independent processes using pythons multiprocessing API.
 This speeds up the processing time up to 4 times but requires that you seperate the original input directory into 4 seperate ones.

-The resultings paths have to be adjusted in the script.
+The resulting paths have to be adjusted in the script.

-Another difference is that it import the CameraParams.py instead of the NYUCameraParams.py.
-Here we had inserted parameters which we got from a Kinect-Calibration under Linux with the Stereo Calibration Toolset from the MRPT-Software.
+Another difference is that it imports the CameraParams.py instead of the NYUCameraParams.py.
+Here we have inserted parameters which we got from a Kinect-Calibration under Linux with the Stereo Calibration Toolset from the MRPT-Software.

 Everything else remains identicial to the first Starter script, including the necessity to specify the output directory.